Family Business Toronto

 Keeping Family + Family Business Boundaries Separate

-Developing a shared understanding with a spouse and involved family members as to how the family business will operate during separation must be a key objective.
+Developing a shared understanding with a spouse and involved family members as to how the family business will operate during the negotiation of a separation agreement must be a key objective.
 By sharing expectations up front, keeping open clear lines of communication, and demonstrating a willingness to handle difficult discussions with grace and determination, family members set the stage for the business to continue to operate in an efficient manner for the benefit of all concerned.

 Resolving Competing Interests